-- A variety of approaches to teaching-learning process, including lectures, seminars, power point presentations, workshops, peer teaching/learning, assignments, project-based learning, simulation videos, group or co-operative learning, book reviews, research colloquium will be adopted to achieve this. - Laboratory sessions will constitute an important part of the course along with its theoretical background.
+- The teaching strategy will emphasize on problem-based learning to develop the requisite knowledge, skills and learning attitude of the student. - A variety of approaches to teaching-learning process, including lectures, seminars, power point presentations, workshops, peer teaching/learning, assignments, project-based learning, simulation videos, group or co-operative learning, book reviews, research colloquium will be adopted to achieve this. - Laboratory sessions will constitute an important part of the course along with its theoretical background.
 The laboratory sessions will include pre-lab questions and post-lab questions on start and completion of experiment.
 The experiments will be presented in the form of laboratory reports, which will train the students to write and formulate scientific text.